-The ERFO program also includes assistance to the following federal agencies having federal roads that are open to public travel for which title and maintenance responsibility is vested in the US government.
-They include Bureau of Reclamation roads; Department of Energy roads (previously under jurisdiction of the Bureau of Reclamation, i.e., owned by the Western Area Power Association); Department of Defense roads (Military Installation roads); and Surface Deployment and Distribution Command roads (Defense Access roads).
+The ERFO program provides assistance to other federal agencies whose roads meet the definition of "open to public travel" such as: Bureau of Reclamation; Department of Energy (previously under jurisdiction of the Bureau of Reclamation, i.e., owned by the Western Area Power Association); Department of Defense (Military Installation roads); and Surface Deployment and Distribution Command (Defense Access roads).

-The Federal share for the repair of Tribal Transportation Facilities, Federal Lands Transportation Facilities, and Public Roads on Federal Lands is 100 percent under the ERFO Program.
-Funds for the ERFO Program are provided from the Highway Trust Fund and the General Funds through the Emergency Relief Program for Federal-aid Highways.
+The Federal share payable for the repair of tribal transportation facilities, federal lands transportation facilities, and public roads on federal lands is 100 percent under the ERFO Program.
+Funds for the ERFO Program are provided from the Highway Trust Fund and the General Fund through the Emergency Relief Program for Federal-aid Highways.
 ERFO funds are not to duplicate assistance under another Federal program or compensation from insurance, cost share, or any other source.

 The ERFO Manual provides detailed program guidance and instructions on how Federal agencies and Indian tribal governments can apply for ERFO funding for road damage.

 View the ERFO Disaster Assistance Manual (Acrobat, 3.95 MB)

 These links target chapter points within the main Acrobat document.

 - Chapter 1: Getting Started